openbridge/openbridge.github.io/docs/pipeline.md

 With the structure in place, data can be delivered.
 However, it is important to understand that there needs to be some organizing principles on what data is delivered and where it is delivered.
 For Openbridge to properly process and route your data, each pipeline needs to have a definition that maps to the object and/or files being delivered.

+## File Naming

+The Openbridge Data Pipeline accepts any UTF-8 encoded delimited text format (e.g. comma, tab, pipe, etc.) with column headers (header row) and a valid file type extension (`.csv` or `.txt`).

+File names should meet the 3 criteria outlined below.

+- **Descriptive**: The file name should include the data source, data description and date/date range associated with the data in each file (e.g. `socialcom_paidsocial_20140801.txt` or `socialcom_paidsocial_20140701_20140801.txt`)

+- **Unique**: Unique files will be stored and accessible for auditing purposes.
+Files posted with the same name will be overwritten, making auditing impossible (e.g. `socialcom_paidsocial_20140801.txt`, `socialcom_paidsocial_20140901.txt`, `socialcom_paidsocial_20141001.txt`

+- **Consistent**: File naming patterns should be kept consistent over time to enable automated auditing (e.g. `socialcom_paidsocial_20140801.txt`, `socialcom_paidsocial_20140901.txt`, `socialcom_paidsocial_20141001.txt`

+This will facilitate any required auditing/QC of data received. **It is highly likely that use of non-standard file naming conventions will cause your import pipeline to fail or result in an outcome different than expected.**

-### Example: CRM Files
+### Example: File Delivery

-For example, based on the `customers` directory structure we defined previously, a collection of `csv` and `zip` files have been delivered into these locations.
+Let's walk through an example, based on the `customers` directory structure we defined previously, when a collection of `csv` and `zip` files have been delivered to these directories.

 ```
     customers/